-The tributaries of Middle Porter Bayou vary from roadside ditches and drainage canals to Upper Porter Bayou proper which transitions to Middle Porter Bayou at Shaw, MS. Traveling downstream, the bayou meanders through parts of Bolivar and Sunflower Counties in a large "horseshoe" fashion.
+The headwaters of Porter Bayou vary from roadside ditches to stream remnants coursing through marginal agricultural lands.
+The tributaries merge in the southeast corner of Bolivar County, MS. Traveling downstream, the bayou meanders through parts of Bolivar and Sunflower Counties in a large "horseshoe" fashion.
 Certain portions of the bayou are wide with gently sloping banks defined by cypress trees, while other portions are extremely narrow with high, steep banks.
-Eventually, Middle Porter Bayou transitions to Lower Porter Bayou which then empties in to the Sunflower River north of Indianola, MS. Non-storm flows in Delta streams naturally decrease during summer months due to low rainfall.
-However, in the Middle Porter Bayou Watershed, irrigation water often supplements summer non-storm flows by providing a constant source of runoff throughout the growing season.
+Eventually, Porter Bayou empties in to the Sunflower River north of Indianola, MS. Non-storm flows in Delta streams naturally decrease during summer months due to low rainfall.
+However, in the Porter Bayou watershed, irrigation water often supplements summer non-storm flows by providing a constant source of runoff throughout the growing season.